• Skip to primary navigation

 • all-purpose flour is needed to bind all the ingredients together and give the brownies structure, contributing to the chewiness of the bars as well.
 If you don't use enough flour, your brownies may be overly fudgy and dense

 • cocoa powder—use Dutch-processed cocoa powder.
 Most grocery stores sell it and it might not even be marked as such, but it probably is.
-Don't use natural cocoa powder in this recipe, which doesn't have the depth of flavour that Dutch processing brings.
+This recipe hasn't been tested with natural cocoa powder, so proceed with caution if that's what you bake with

 • baking powder is a leavening agent and it helps open up the crumb of the brownies so they aren't so dense.
 Do not use baking soda, which isn't the same as baking powder.
 Read up on baking soda vs baking powder if you are unsure